-Our office uses the Acclaim 7000, a 1064 nm wavelength, long pulsed Nd:Yag laser.
+Our office uses the Acclaim 7000, a 1064 nm wavelength, long pulsed Nd:Yag laser for laser hair removal / reduction treatments.
 This is an effective and safe hair laser treatment.
 While other hair removal lasers are limited to use on people with fair skin color, the Acclaim safely treats dark hair on any skin tone.
 Blonde, very light brown, light red/orange or gray hair is not effectively removed by any laser system.

 A: Laser light energy targets the dark hair at the depth of the hair follicle causing damage.
 Those hairs in the growing (anagen) phase are able to absorb the laser energy most effectively.
 At least 4 sessions, at approximately 6 week intervals, are required for best results.

 Q: How effective is the treatment?

 A: Results vary between patients.
 Laser technology is very impressive but the human body is still more sophisticated and proves that ‘mother nature’ is difficult to conquer.
 For example, as women age, hormones change and new facial hair may appear, especially over the beard area.
 Following the initial treatment sessions, some women may require “touch up” treatments to control hair regrowth anywhere from 6 to 12 months apart.